 1. Excellent Product Knowledge

-You can’t suggest the ideal solution without being knowledgeable about your products or services.
+You can’t suggest the ideal solution without knowing about your products or services.

 The best Solution Selling reps are not only product experts.
 But they also have a deep understanding of what the competition is offering.
-This knowledge allows them to simplify the sales process for the customer.
+This knowledge allows them to simplify the customer sales process.

 As a result, they’re more satisfied and enjoy the buying experience.
-Overall making customers more likely to return.
+Overall, this makes customers more likely to return.

 2. Have a game plan ready.

 Before approaching a potential customer, make sure to do your homework first.
 The seller needs to have a clear understanding of the customers’ needs.
-More so, what potential problems the customer may be experiencing.
-Then prepare several benefits beforehand to prove your solution will solve these issues.
+What potential problems may the customer be experiencing?
+Then, prepare several benefits beforehand to prove your solution will solve these issues.

 3. Ask the right questions.